iekanat/rworkshop/README.md

 This is a repository for the upcoming R Workshop.

-Here I plan to host the Presentation, Documentation, data files and R code for the Workshop here in this git repository.
+Here I plan to host the Presentation, Documentation, data files and R code for the Workshop.

 There is a single presentation that covers the entirety of the workshop and a companion document for each section.
 You may be familiar with pdf documents which are the outputs you can read.